marcoappio/hydra-mq/README.md

         databaseClient: pool
     })
 ```

- Channels can be configured to limit their max size (with messages being dropped when size limits are reached) *and* their max concurrency - ensuring _at most_ `n` jobs run globally at any one time.
-We do this by defining a "Channel Policy" which can be set and removed by running:
+Channels can be configured to limit their maximum size.
+Messages will be dropped when size limits are reached.
+You can also limit their maximum concurrency, ensuring that _at most_ `n` jobs run globally at any one time.
+This is done by defining a "Channel Policy," which can be set and removed as follows:

 ```typescript
   // N.B. null parameters mean